Reporting Sexual Misconduct & Getting Support

 - If you suspect you were drugged, request collection of a urine or blood sample.

 Medical Services in cases of sexual assault or other misconduct are best handled by a hospital when the student seeks assistance as soon as possible and within 72 hours of the incident.
 Medical treatment and the ability to preserve evidence is available within blocks of the University campus.
-You do NOT need to provide health insurance information to the hospital for a Sexual Assault Forensic Exam.
+While any of the local hospitals can perform a Sexual Assault Forensic Exam (SAFE), only GCMC has SANEs (Sexual Assault Nurse Examiners) on staff.

-If an individual visits the hospital for an exam, both the police and Women’s Resource Center of Lackawanna County (WRC) should be notified by the hospital.
+If an individual visits the hospital for an exam, both the police and Women’s Resource Center of Lackawanna County (WRC) may be notified by the hospital.
 The individual may choose whether or not to speak to the police and/or the WRC at the hospital.
-If the individual chooses to speak to the police, he or she still has the option of whether or not to file criminal charges.
+If the individual chooses to speak to the police, they still has the option of whether or not to file criminal charges.
 The WRC advocate is confidential and will be able to provide support and information throughout the process.

 The University also provides support and assistance to students through Student Health Services (570) 941-7667 from 8:30 a.m.-5:00 p.m.
 Monday through Thursday and Friday 8:30 a.m.-4:30 p.m. during the academic year.
 Student Health Services is located at the corner of North Webster Avenue and Mulberry Street in the Roche Wellness Center.